AI Primer – Module 1

 • Lead gen: AI ranks leads, follows up with personalized emails, even books meetings.
 Result = more qualified leads, fewer missed opportunities.

-• AI chatbots on websites engage customers 24/7, qualify prospects, answer FAQs, and pass hot leads to sales—reduces need for full-time support staff.
+• AI chatbots on websites engage customers 24/7, qualify prospects, answer FAQs and pass hot leads to sales.
+It reduces need for full-time support staff.

 • Support: AI assistants resolve 80% of customer queries instantly.
 Boosts satisfaction and reduces ticket volume.

 • Content: Teams use AI to generate dozens of ad/test variations in minutes.
-One company boosted CTR by 28%—zero manual A/B effort.
+One company boosted CTR by 28% with zero manual A/B effort.

 • In healthcare: AI triages patients and follows up on appointments = hours saved daily.